By the end of this section, you will be able to:

 As an alternative to this kinetic interpretation, the effect of changes in concentration on equilibria can be rationalized in terms of reaction quotients.
 When the system is at equilibrium,

 If reactant is added (increasing the denominator of the reaction quotient) or product is removed (decreasing the numerator), then Qc < Kc and the equilibrium will shift right.
 Note that the three different ways of inducing this stress result in three different changes in the composition of the equilibrium mixture.
 If H2 is added, the right shift will consume I2 and produce HI as equilibrium is re-established, yielding a mixture with a greater concentrations of H2 and HI and a lesser concentration of I2 than was present before.
 If I2 is added, the new equilibrium mixture will have greater concentrations of I2 and HI and a lesser concentration of H2.
-Finally, if HI is removed, the new equilibrium mixture will have greater concentrations of H2 and I2 and a lesser concentration of HI.
+Finally, if HI is removed, the concentrations of all three species will be lower when equilibrium is reestablished.
 Despite these differences in composition, the value of the equilibrium constant will be the same after the stress as it was before (per the law of mass action).
 The same logic may be applied for stresses involving removing reactants or adding product, in which case Qc > Kc and the equilibrium will shift left.